 Cloud Foundry establishes a virtual ethernet pair for each container for network traffic.
 For more information, see Container Network Traffic.
 The virtual ethernet pair has the following features:

 - One interface in the pair is inside the container’s network namespace, and is the only non-loopback interface accessible inside the container.

 - The other interface remains in the host network namespace and is bridged to the container-side interface.

-- Egress whitelist rules are applied to these interfaces according to Application Security Groups (ASGs) configured by the administrator.
+- Egress allow list rules are applied to these interfaces according to ASGs configured by the admin.

-- First-packet logging rules may also be enabled on TCP whitelist rules.
+- First-packet logging rules might also be activated on the TCP allow list rules.

-- DNAT rules are established on the host to enable traffic ingress from the host interface to whitelisted ports on the container-side interface.
+- DNAT rules are established on the host to enable traffic ingress from the host interface to allowed ports on the container-side interface.

-- CF applies disk quotas by confining container-specific filesystem layers to loop devices with the specified disk-quota capacity.
+Cloud Foundry applies disk quotas using container-specific XFS quotas with the specified disk-quota capacity.

-- CF limits access to devices using cgroups but explicitly whitelists the following safe device nodes:
+Cloud Foundry limits access to devices using cgroups but explicitly allows the following safe device nodes:

-- CF drops the following Linux capabilities for all container processes.
-Every dropped capability limits what actions the root user can perform.
+Cloud Foundry drops the following Linux capabilities for all container processes.
+Every dropped capability limits the actions the root user can perform.